realtechsupport/return-to-bali/README.md

 Generate an STT key (optional)

-	See the README.PDF for details
+	See the README_details.pdf for details